 Ibotta is a cash back app that allows you to earn rebates on groceries from most major grocery stores.
 You simply select the items you're planning on purchasing that week in the app, buy those items, and upload your receipt to get the cash back in your Ibotta account.
 I've used this app for years to make really easy money - if I'm being honest with you, I don't normally buy something *just* because it's on Ibotta unless the discount is really significant.
 I simply select the things I'm buying anyway to get easy cash back.
 They normally have a few really general items (like milk, or coffee, or granola bars) each week that don't even have to be a specific brand.

-Here’s the awesome thing about Walmart Grocery though: since you don’t get a traditional receipt to upload to Ibotta, they’ve made it even easier!
-Once you sign up for an account here, find Walmart grocery in the app and link your account (mine’s already linked, but you’ll select the area circled above to link it).
-Then, select the items you’re buying in the app, buy those items, and Ibotta automatically recognizes what you’ve bought and gives you the cash back without a receipt.
-I’ve made money a few times after I totally forgot that I had chosen items in Ibotta that week. 😂 It doesn’t get easier than that!
+Here's the awesome thing about Walmart Grocery though: since you don't get a traditional receipt to upload to Ibotta, they've made it even easier!
+Once you sign up for an account here, find Walmart grocery in the app and link your account (mine's already linked, but you'll select the area circled above to link it).
+Then, select the items you're buying in the app, buy those items (by clicking through the "Shop Walmart Grocery" button you see above the circled portion), and Ibotta automatically recognizes what you've bought and gives you the cash back without a receipt.
+I've made money a few times after I totally forgot that I had chosen items in Ibotta that week. 😂 It doesn't get easier than that!

 If you want to make even more with Walmart Grocery and Ibotta, you can click through the link in Ibotta each time you place a Walmart Grocery order through the app on your phone to get a flat $2 rebate.
-This is simply when you place the order; you can make your list on whatever device you’d like, but when you’re ready to order, click through the link pictured above to get an easy $2 back.
+(Note: this has been coming and going; it might not be currently available, but it's worth a check.)
+This is simply when you place the order; you can make your list on whatever device you'd like, but when you're ready to order, click through the button at the top of that page to get an easy $2 back.